-Understanding Complex Trauma (C-PTSD) in Youth and Protective Ego Construct Strategies (PECS)
+Understanding Complex Trauma (C-PTSD) and Maladaptive Protective Ego Construct Strategies (PECS)

 - Michael C Walker